Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Introduction

 The advantages of \modelname are three-fold: (1) \generality: \textit{Mixed-type Feature Handling} - \modelname transforms diverse input features, encompassing numerical, categorical, etc., into a unified embedding space.
 (2) \quality: \textit{High Generation Quality} - with tailored designs of the VAE model, the tabular data is mapped into regularized latent space of good shape, e.g., a standard normal distribution.
 This will greatly simplify training the subsequent diffusion model~\citep{sgm}, making \modelname more expressive and enabling it to generate high-quality synthetic data.
 (3) \speed: With the proposed linear noise schedule, our \modelname can generate high-quality synthetic data with fewer than $20$ reverse steps, which is significantly fewer than existing methods.

-Recognizing the absence of unified and comprehensive evaluations for tabular data synthesis methods, we perform extensive experiments, which involve comparing \modelname with seven state-of-the-art methods on six mixed-type tabular datasets using five distinct evaluation metrics.
+Recognizing the absence of unified and comprehensive evaluations for synthetic tabular data~\citep{assess}, we perform extensive experiments, which involve comparing \modelname with seven state-of-the-art methods on six mixed-type tabular datasets using over five distinct evaluation metrics.
 The experimental results demonstrate that \modelname consistently outperforms previous methods (see Figure \ref{fig:radar}).
-Specifically, \modelname reduces the average errors in column-wise distribution shape estimation (i.e., single density) and pair-wise column correlation estimation (i.e., pair correlation) tasks by $86\%$ and $67\%$ than the most competitive baselines, demonstrating the superiority of \modelname.
+Specifically, \modelname reduces the average errors in column-wise distribution shape estimation (i.e., single density) and pair-wise column correlation estimation (i.e., pair correlation) tasks by $86\%$ and $67\%$ than the most competitive baselines.
 Furthermore, we demonstrate that \modelname achieves competitive performance across two downstream tabular data tasks, machine learning efficiency and missing value imputation.
 Specifically, the well-learned unconditional \modelname is able to be applied to missing value imputation without retraining.
 Moreover, thorough ablation studies and visualization case studies substantiate the rationale and effectiveness of our developed approach.